s3tupw1zard/CasaOS-AppStore/Apps/Pelican-Panel/README.md

 }
 ```

 With this custom configuration, your panel will be bound to port 80 without a ssl cert inside your container.
+Otherwise it would use your APP_URL which most probably has an https:// in it.

 Then you should only need to set the Scheme to http (without an s), Forward Hostname / IP to `pelican-panel` and the Port to 80.